ned-kelly/docker-voltronic-homeassistant/README.md

                             PCP02     (Solar and utility)
                             PCP03     (Solar only)

+Set the Charge/Discharge Levels
+                            PBDV25.7  (Discharge when battery at 25.7v or more) PBCV24.0  (Switch back to 'grid' when battery below 24.0v)

 Set other commands          PEa / PDa (Enable/disable buzzer)
                             PEb / PDb (Enable/disable overload bypass)
                             PEj / PDj (Enable/disable power saving)